There is an old saying that the only way to truly learn a language is to speak it. This… more>>

-Our research for an upcoming trip to Peru includes places to eat and drink excellent Peruvian cuisine which is world famous.
+Our research for a trip to Peru included places to eat excellent Peruvian cuisine which is world famous.
 Along with that we thought what goes along with great food? great wine of course!
 We were amazed to find not just a growing wine region but one with centuries of locally known tradition.

 The towns of Ica and Pisco lie around four and a half hours South of Lima along the coast.
 Winemaking has been going on for around 400 years but only in the last 100 or so has it taken on a more industrialized role.
 There are many farms but Vista Alegre, Tacoma, Santiago Queirolo, Tabanero, and Ocucaje wineries are considered Peru’s top producers.
 The environment could not be more lovely with the dry climate high in the Andes.